ZicongJiang/mine-web/content/en/project/Beidou/index.md

 # Project summary to display on homepage.
 summary = """

-/*Advisor:Prof.Jianpo Li*/
+*Advisor:Prof.Jianpo Li*
-/*2019.04-2019.07 School of Information Engineering, Northeast Electric Power University, CHINA */ ➢ Designed a software that uses “BeiDou” data transparent transmission to realize the reading of various sensor data in remote environments through wireless transmission and real-time monitoring of the environment.</br>
+*2019.04-2019.07 School of Information Engineering, Northeast Electric Power University, CHINA *

+➢ Designed a software that uses “BeiDou” data transparent transmission to realize the reading of various sensor data in remote environments through wireless transmission and real-time monitoring of the environment.</br>
 ➢ Used QtCreator software for the development (Qt uses C++ for programming), RS485 bus to read data by wire, and then